Armidale

 In terms of cultural diversity, Armidale records figures broadly comparable to the national average, as found in AreaSearch's assessment of a number of language and cultural background related metrics

-Armidale's cultural diversity aligns with its wider region, with 80.9% citizens, 81.8% born in Australia, and 87.0% speaking English only at home.
-Christianity is the predominant religion, comprising 50.3%.
-The 'Other' category is overrepresented at 3.5%, compared to Rest of NSW's 2.4%.
+Armidale's cultural diversity was found to be roughly in line with the wider region's average, with 80.9% of its population being citizens, 81.8% born in Australia, and 87.0% speaking English only at home.
+Christianity is the main religion in Armidale, comprising 50.3% of people.
+The most apparent overrepresentation was in Other religions, which comprises 3.5% of Armidale's population compared to 0.8% across Rest of NSW.

 Frequently Asked Questions - Diversity